SebastienRietteMTO/PHYEX-fortran-tool/doc/Documentation.md

 If only one file name is given, the output file will replace the input file.

+The order of the arguments matters: transformation are done in that specific order.

 ### Parser options

 **\--parser=PATH** can be used to specify the full path to the fxtran executable.